ketanjain070104/cse15l-lab-reports/lab1.md

 I responded 'yes' to the prompt after which I was prompted to input a password (the one that I set before) after which I gained access to the server.
 It looked like this on the terminal.
 ![Image](Screenshot (17).png)
 ## **Run Some Commands**
 After gaining access to the server, I got to run commands on the terminal.
 The commands gave me information regarding the directory I was in.
 A couple of commands didnot give output.
 This was because these commands changed the directory I was in and didnot produce any output.
-A couple of my commands produced outputs:
+The commands given below produced outputs:

 `ls -lat`